 So if a router or device is not working, then your data packets will automatically be re-routed.
 The problem with this is that sometimes the path that is chosen has a high latency, making the response times very high and the user experience very frustrating.

 If you are measuring latency strictly with ICMP packets, then you might find that your data is not treated equally to other forms of traffic.
 ICMP is the same protocol used by ping.
+Ping on its own is not a malicious tool, but when used by attackers it reveals a lot of information about your computer systems if you have not logged everything down properly.

+It is therefore quite likely that devices that you try to ping will not respond to your ping requests even though they are online.
 If the device does accept a ping request, then it is quite possible that the priority of the ICMP packets will be quite low, adding to your trip measurement’s latency.

 Why is Latency Such a Concern?

+Latency is very important because it determines how long transactions take to complete, how long a request takes to register, and how responsive a remote user session is.
 If a website does not receive a response in the expected time frame then your session will be closed.
 If you are using applications like Citrix or Windows Terminal to connect remotely then the time that it takes for your mouse cursor to move when you send it an action can be frustratingly slow, making it nearly impossible to work in any meaningful way remotely.

+This can lead to more people going into the office on any given day, and can really cause issues in general relating to services such as internet provisioning and even cloud services.
 What makes latency measuring so difficult is that there is not a single cause of it.
 Sometimes user activity is the cause, and sometimes it can be a hardware failure on an upstream provider’s hardware.

 It is impossible to say until a proper diagnostic is run.
 This is why it is hugely beneficial to get the right software tools and monitoring systems for the job.
+Users often make latency your IT department’s problem, even though the response times might have nothing to do with any of your on-premise equipment.

+If your users have to access remote files, then the poor performance of their sessions might feel like a server issue to the average user.
 Having the right tools means that you can show your boss what the cause is and can help you to motivate their bosses to get better equipment, and services such as high-speed internet connectivity.

 How Do We Reduce Network Latency?

+Assuming you know what is wrong with your network there are many different solutions.
+Latency is generally caused by poor connectivity.
 If your company has an amazing internet connection, they are still vulnerable to overutilization.
 You could have the biggest pipe into the rest of the internet, but if your users are over-utilizing your services then you can expect there to be delays and a lag in receiving a response.

 Internet usage is not the only cause of latency for connected users.
 An over-saturated LAN can also cause poor response times.
 You also need to ensure that your local network has the ability to monitor and track Wi-Fi usage from your users.

+If you identify any high-volume users that are constantly downloading files during peak time then you need to correct that behavior so that they stop doing it.
 There are many tools that can limit your user’s internet usage, some block ports and some block repeat offender IP addresses.
 Once any rogue devices have been detected then you can decide the best way forward.

 Generally, it is advisable to have the tools on hand to ban unauthorized users and users that use too much internet during office hours.

-Network Latency Tools & Software:
+Network Latency Tools & Software

 We’ve learned a lot about the potential causes of latency issues, so let us look at what programs we can use to try and take care of this problem once and for all on the network.
 What follows is a series of applications that we have tested, as well as some of their basic features.
-Let us check and see what is available and what has the potential to work in your networking environment.
-Then let us get started!

 1. SolarWinds Network Performance Monitor – FREE TRIAL

 SolarWinds is a very well-known software company that produces enterprise-grade applications for monitoring and managing your network.
+SolarWinds creates most of the administrator tools that you’ll need to get the job done.

+SolarWinds Network Performance Monitor has a lot of these tools built in, giving you many different options when troubleshooting issues on your network.
 NPM is one of SolarWinds most sought after products.
 It allows you to probe the network with SNMP, giving you detailed information about hardware and software on your network such as serial numbers on routers, computers and servers.

 On the software front it gives you version numbers and license seats of specific products on your network.
+Setting this application up is very simple, with much of the setup and installation process being automated.

 This makes it very simple to get your monitoring up and running in next to no time.

+Latency measurements are possible in the NPM application thanks to a tool called NetPath.
+It measures nodes on your network and gives you the response times and latency measurements.
 This makes it very easy to monitor your network’s environment and how the transmission of data is being handled across the network.

 NPM has excellent features such as graphical reporting and tools, which can give you important information about the network whenever you need to look at the current state of the networks within the organization.

+Once the application has been installed you can configure it easily by entering the IP range and some additional information about your environment.
 You can essentially map out your entire network with multiple nodes, giving you an excellent visualization of how your computers are connected, and what the latency is.

 Pros: